NadaX-X/Medi-Reminder-Application/README.md

+## Medi-Reminder-Application

-# Medi Reminder Application
+The Medi Reminder Application was developed by using Android Studio software development platform.

-## Project Description
-The Medi Reminder Application is an Android app that serves as a medication reminder system.
-It allows users to input their medication information, including the name, dosage, and frequency.
-The app then sets customized timers to alert users when it's time to take their prescribed medication.
+The app functions as a reminder system, enabling users to input their medication information and set customized timers to alert them when it is time to take their prescribed dosage.

 ## Features
-- Input medication details (name, dosage, frequency)
+- Set reminders for taking medications
-- Set customized reminder timers for each medication
+- Customize reminder schedules based on medication type, dosage, and frequency
+- Track medication history and adherence
-- Receive notifications when it's time to take medication
+- Receive push notifications for upcoming medication doses
-- Ability to mark medications as "taken" to keep track of adherence
-- Simple and intuitive user interface
+- Integrated with a medication database for easy reference and information

+## Installation
+To run the Medi-Reminder-Application, you will need to have an Android or iOS device, and the necessary development environment set up on your local machine.

 ##  Usage
-1. Add your medication information by tapping the "Add Medication" button.
+1. Launch the Medi-Reminder-Application on your device.
+2. Create a new medication or import existing medications from the medication database.
-2. Set the frequency and timing for each medication.
+3. Set the desired reminder schedule for each medication.
-3. The app will automatically send you notifications when it's time to take your medication.
-4. Tap the "Taken" button when you've taken your medication to update your adherence history.
+4. Enable push notifications to receive alerts for upcoming medication doses.
+5. Track your medication history and adherence within the application.

 ### Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.